-Many would believe that designing a small garden is a simple affair.
+Many would believe that designing a small garden or side garden is a simple affair.
 In reality, the smaller the space the more every centimetre counts.
 Award-winning garden designer, Phillip O’Malley explains: “When you’re designing a large garden you can see certain elements from a distance.
 Space allows whimsy.
 And you can overlook a few weeds.
 But designing a small space puts you right in the fishbowl.
 Nothing is hidden.
 The bones must be strong and everything well-planned.”

 One garden at Tarragindi, in suburban south Brisbane, bears all the hallmarks of Phillip O’Malley’s beliefs.
 But there’s much more to it than good design.
 It’s perfect for a garden-lover and clearly exudes ‘soul’.
 Eight years ago this 415 square metre property was a garden from hell – hot, exposed and barren.
 Worse than a car park, this almost all-lawn garden needed lots of regular work to keep it contained.